akka/akka/akka-docs/rst/scala/http/migration-guide-2.4.x-experimental.rst

 .. note::
-  Please note that experimental modules are allowed (and are expected to) break compatibility in search of the bast API we can offer, before the API is frozen in a stable release.
+  Please note that experimental modules are allowed (and are expected to) break compatibility in search of the best API we can offer, before the API is frozen in a stable release.

   Please read :ref:`BinCompatRules` to understand in depth what bin-compat rules are, and where they are applied.